 If needed, coordinate with the NEC by phone (707-822-6918) or email (email@example.com) to arrange for a cleanup supply pickup.
 The NEC will provide trash grabbers, gloves, and trash/recycling bags as necessary; however, bringing your own is strongly encouraged!
 An NEC staff member may also accompany Adopt-A-Beach teams for their first event in order to review cleanup and safety procedures.
 It is recommended that cleanup groups assign different volunteers to be in charge of trash pickup, recycling pickup, and data card/tsunami debris tracking for simplicity.

 STEP 4: Share cleanup data and return supplies.

-Following your cleanup, tally all cleanup debris and tsunami debris information on their respective data cards.
+Following your cleanup, tally all cleanup debris information on their respective data cards.
 Data cards will ask for a record of the approximate beach distance cleaned, time spent on the cleanup, the different types of debris collected, and approximate weight of collected trash/recycling.
 This information is very important in evaluating the health of our beach ecosystems over time.
 Finally, please return the data cards and any unused supplies to the NEC office for the use of future groups.

 For more information, or to Adopt a Beach, contact our cleanup coordinator Madison Peters at firstname.lastname@example.org or call the NEC office at 707-822-6918!